emeinhardt/cat-herder/README.md

 This README assumes you have more than a beginner's level of understanding typed functional programming (Haskell in particular), and that

- - You've had multiple exposures to at least a few ways of doing things like
+ - You've had multiple exposures to at least a few ways (e.g. using some combination of folds, functors, and monads) of doing things like
      - Defining a language of expressions that models some domain.
      - Parsing or pretty-printing terms of such a language.
      - Evaluating terms of such a language.
- - You understand why problems like these and their solutions productively generalize to (surprisingly) many other tasks in software development, including at least what is possible by focusing on folds, functors, and monads.
+ - You understand why problems like these and their solutions productively generalize to many other tasks in software development.

 The README also assumes some basic prior introduction to the relation between typed functional programming and category theory.
 If you are unsure if you meet